shiv1709/Web-Crawler/README.md

 How to see the output ?

-You can see the output in the console of NetBeans IDE of this project.
+You can see the output in the console of NetBeans IDE of this project after successfully running the project.
-You can change the url and word to search according to your requirement and need to see "Web Crawler" output on that URL and word that you have given to search.
+You can change the url and word to search according to your requirement  to see "Web Crawler" output on that URL and word that you have given to search.

 How to cahnge URL and word to search?

 Open WebCrawler.java file of "Web Crawler" project in NetBeans IDE.Now see in the WebCrawler class,the first parameter passed to search function present inside main function is the URL that you want to give and the second parameter is the word that you want to search.
 Change it according to your requirement.